Personal Line of Credit

 Unlike a payday loan or installment loan, a personal line of credit is similar to a credit card in that you get access to an approved amount of credit without having to apply again each time you need access to credit.
 Once approved, you can borrow as much as you want up to your available credit because a line of credit is a ‘revolving credit’.
 This means that the borrower can spend the money, pay it back and spend it again, in a revolving cycle.

 To be more specific, a personal line of credit is a loan that allows you to spend up to a certain limit.
 They can range anywhere from $200 to $500,000 or more, depending on factors such as your credit score, your income, whether or not you can offer up other things of value like a home or car to “secure” the loan, and what demands you already have on your money for things like car payments, mortgage payments and other loans.

-You can check your balance or make additional payments towards your outstanding principal balance at any time by contacting your loan provider by phone or email.
-The legally permissible terms of a line of credit vary depending on the state in which the line of credit is offered.
+You can check your balance or make additional payments towards your outstanding principal balance at any time.
+The legally permissible terms of a line of credit typically varies depending on the state in which the line of credit is offered.
 Be sure to check the state-specific fee and/or interest structure of the product offered by a lender as they may have multiple products if they operate in multiple states.